Pola-R-CHP

 Your nurse will check you for signs of a reaction during your infusion.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, it can be treated quickly.

-Some people have low blood pressure while they are having rituximab.
-If you usually take medicine to lower your blood pressure, your doctor may ask you not to take it for 12 hours before having rituximab.
+Your blood pressure may fall when you are having rituximab.
+If you usually take medicine to lower your blood pressure, your doctor, nurse or pharmacist may ask you not to take it for 12 hours before having rituximab.
 Sometimes, rituximab can make your blood pressure go up.
-The nurse will check your blood pressure regularly.
+Your nurse will check your blood pressure regularly.

 The drug leaks outside the vein